Jhgomez/StudyNotes/USAC-compilers2.md

 - RISC doesn't require external memory for calculations, on the other hand CISC does
 - RISC has multiple registers sets present, while CISC has onlly a single registe set
 - RISC processors power compsumption is lower, making them ideal for portable devices

+downsides:

+ - RISC requires more instructions to perform complex task than CISC = RISC requires more memory(Increased memory usage) to store aditional instructions than CISC to perform complex tasks